Kafū, aged forty-one.

 There was a performance of Boris Godunov.

-Due to the intense autumn heat, my body was greatly fatigued.
+Due to the severe autumn heat, I am greatly fatigued.

 September 6th.